vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 ## Data integrity

-There is a section in the official Contacts Provider documentation has a section on "Data Integrity";
+There is a section in the official Contacts Provider documentation about "Data Integrity";
 https://developer.android.com/guide/topics/providers/contacts-provider#DataIntegrity

 It enumerates four general rules to follow to retain the "integrity of data" :D Paraphrasing in terms